Father Wound and Family Constellations

 unresolved trauma exists within earlier generations

-closeness to the father feels emotionally unsafe
+closeness to the father feels unsafe

 A child may unconsciously feel: